-All students are advised to use a proper current profile picture that portrays their face.
+All students are advised to use a proper current profile picture that portrays their face, if they choose to use a picture.
+Other images are not permitted.

 Students are not allowed to send mass emails (e.g to the whole grade or to other grades) without first obtaining permission from a teacher.